Remain in Light: Music and lyrics

 The testimony of Watergate scandal conspirator John Dean was one of several inspirations for the lyrics on Remain in Light.

 Remain in Light has been variously described as new wave, post-punk, worldbeat, dance-rock, art pop, art rock, avant-pop, Afrobeat, and psychedelic funk.
-Critic Stephen Thomas Erlewine called the album a "dense amalgam of African percussion, funk bass and keyboards, pop songs, and electronics."
-Far Out described the album as containing "funk-rock musings".
-It contains eight songs with a "striking free-associative feel", according to psychoanalyst Michael A. Brog, in that there is no extended thought process that can be followed in its stream-of-consciousness lyrics.
+Critic Stephen Thomas Erlewine called it a "dense amalgam of African percussion, funk bass and keyboards, pop songs, and electronics."
+It contains eight songs with a "striking free-associative feel", according to psychoanalyst Michael A. Brog, in that there is no extended thought process that can be followed in its stream of consciousness lyrics.
 Gans instructed Byrne to be freer with his lyrical content, advising him that "rational thinking has its limits".

 Byrne included a bibliography with the album press kit along with a statement that explained how the album was inspired by African mythologies and rhythms.
-The release stressed that the major inspiration for the lyrics was John Miller Chernoff's African Rhythm and African Sensibility, which examined the musical enhancement of life in rural African communities.
+The release stressed that the major inspiration for the lyrics was John Miller Chernoff's African Rhythm and African Sensibility (1981), which examined the musical enhancement of life in rural African communities.
 Chernoff travelled to Ghana in 1970 to study native percussion and wrote about how Africans have complicated conversations through drum patterns.
-One song, "The Great Curve", exemplifies the African theme with the line "The world moves on a woman's hips", which Byrne used after reading Robert Farris Thompson's book African Art in Motion.
+One song, "The Great Curve", exemplifies the African theme with the line "The world moves on a woman's hips", which Byrne used after reading Robert Farris Thompson's book African Art in Motion (1974).
 He also studied straight speech, from Watergate scandal co-conspirator John Dean's testimony to the stories of African American former slaves.

 Like the other tracks, album opener "Born Under Punches (The Heat Goes On)" borrows from "preaching, shouting and ranting".
-The expression "And the Heat Goes On", used in the title and repeated in the chorus, is based on a New York Post headline Eno read in the summer of 1980, while Byrne rewrote the song title "Don't Worry About the Government" from Talking Heads' debut album, Talking Heads: 77, into the lyric "Look at the hands of a government man".
+The expression "And the Heat Goes On", used in the title and repeated in the chorus, is based on a New York Post headline Eno read in the summer of 1980, while Byrne rewrote the song title "Don't Worry About the Government" from Talking Heads' debut studio album, Talking Heads: 77 (1977), into the lyric "Look at the hands of a government man".
 Although the unorthodox guitar solo has often been credited to Adrian Belew, it was in fact performed by Byrne (manipulating a Lexicon Prime Time digital delay unit).

 The "rhythmical rant" in "Crosseyed and Painless"—"Facts are simple and facts are straight.
 Facts are lazy and facts are late"—was influenced by early hip-hop, specifically Kurtis Blow's "The Breaks", which was given to Byrne by Frantz.
 "Once in a Lifetime" borrows heavily from preachers' diatribes.
 While some critics deemed the song "a kind of prescient jab at the excesses of the 1980s", Byrne disagreed with this categorization and commented that its lyrics were meant to be taken literally: "We're largely unconscious.
 You know, we operate half awake or on autopilot and end up, whatever, with a house and family and job and everything else, and we haven't really stopped to ask ourselves, 'How did I get here?'."